sami-s-hajjaj/ai-labs/lab2.md

 ## Running the algorithm
 1. Now we have two functions `expandAndReturnChildren` and `bfs`, alongside with the variables `state_space`, `initial_state`, and `goal_state`.

-2. To run a script to execute the \verb|bfs| function, we can have the script file structured as such:
+2. To run a script to execute the `bfs` function, we can have the script file structured as such:

     ```python
     def expandAndReturnChildren(...):